• Skip to primary navigation

 Can't wait for the holiday's to get here?
 Try this Thin Mint Date Protein Balls Recipe to get you in the holiday spirit.
 They are high in protein, gluten free, and can be made vegan by substituting with a vegan protein powder.
 These Chocolate Mint Date Energy Balls are made with minimal ingredients and super easy to make.

-These homemade thin mints recipe are my secret weapon when girl scout season comes along.
+These homemade thin mint protein bites are my secret weapon when Girl Scout season comes along.
 Thin Mint Cookies were my favorite!

 I could literally eat an entire sleeve.
 I would store them in the freezer in an attempt to not eat them all.
 That's why I created this thin mint date energy balls recipe.